StephenCodesStuff/ReadMeGen/README.md

   ## Description

- A series of prompts to a quick readme template.
+ A program to make a brief readme template.

   ## Table of Contents